 Working with unsophisticated and emotional parties in a transaction is both challenging and frustrating.
 Discover how to become an effective third-party negotiator throughout the process of listing, marketing and closing a small business transaction.
 Learn how to apply negotiation principles, techniques and tactics to achieve the best results possible.
 Participate in exercises and role-playing that improve negotiation skills when working with sellers, buyers and their advisors.
 This course is recommended for new and experienced business brokers.
 No prerequisites.

 Learn what is involved in the mergers and acquisitions (M&A) process, the intermediary’s role and value within the process and the ethical decision-making that must be applied throughout.
 Introduction to the M&A process is geared toward individuals who are considering developing a professional practice as an M&A advisor.
-Such individuals may be general business brokers who want to understand the differences in activity and skills required in the middle-market; professionals and executives who have been involved in transactions but who have not acted specifically as a deal-maker and other professionals who have some related experience in middle-market transactions, but have not functioned as business brokers themselves, such as lawyers, accountants, etc. No prerequisites.
+Such individuals may be experienced general business brokers who want to understand the differences in activity and skills required in the middle-market.
+It is also recommended for professionals and executives who have been involved in transactions but who have not acted specifically as a deal-maker, such as lawyers, accountants, lenders, etc. No prerequisites.

 Discover the fundamentals and techniques used in dealing with key transaction documents.
 Discuss tax structuring concepts and how to effectively work and negotiate with attorneys.
 Leave with an understanding of key components and strategies relating to confidentiality agreements, engagement letters, letters of intent and comprehensive agreements.
 No prerequisites.